CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 the perspective of MailerQ, the remote IP address of each incoming TCP connection is the IP address of the proxy, and not the (much more interesting) client address.
 To allow MailerQ to see the client IP address too, the PROXY protocol can be enabled on the HAProxy server.
-By enabling this protocol, a small header is added in front of all forwarded TCP connections, with some meta information of the connection (most importantly, the client IP address).
+By enabling this protocol, the proxy server adds a small header in front of all forwarded TCP connections, with some meta information of the connection (most importantly, the client IP address).

 With the "smtp-proxy" setting you tell MailerQ that when a connection